Kitchen Interior Design Trends: What to Kick and What to Keep

 Countertops are also a big budget item to keep this season.
 Rather than swapping out your countertops, try mixing up your lighting, and it could take on an entirely new look.
 But if you’re dying for newer countertops, we love light countertops, like Calcutta, soapstone, or granite.
 Stray away from natural countertops that require a lot of maintenance.

-Many designers are opting for open shelving rather than exclusively-closed cabinetry.
+Many Utah interior design firms are opting for open shelving rather than exclusively-closed cabinetry.
 It’s a great trick for making your kitchen feel larger without adding any square footage.
 Not only does it give you a fun place for style accessories but it’s also a visual break that makes your upper cabinetry feel less bulky.

 Lighting makes a BIG impression.
 That’s why it’s one of the first things we update when remodeling a home.
 We start most of our designs with lighting as the centerpiece and work the entire design around it.
 When picking out new lights, try finding some that make a statement but fit into the overall design of your home.